peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromJSONString(
         string str);

 Generates a CBOR object from a string in JavaScript Object Notation (JSON) format.If a JSON object has the same key, only the last given value will be used for each duplicated key.
-The JSON string may not begin with a byte order mark (U + FEFF).
+The JSON string may not begin with a byte order mark (U+FEFF).

 <b>Parameters:</b>